amitlisha/HexaGen/docs/USAGE.md

 HexagonsGame.plot()
 ```
-The code will generate the following image:
+This code generates the following image:

 <img src="board_examples/single_blue_hex.png" alt="single blue hexagon" width="40%" height="40%">

 From this point on, we will omit the surrounding code and only present the instructions.